Eric Wedge: Managerial career

+Cleveland Indians

 Minor leagues

 Wedge made his managerial debut in 1998 with the Columbus RedStixx of the South Atlantic League, leading the Cleveland single-A affiliate to an overall record of 59–81.
 In 1999, he was the manager of the Kinston Indians, Cleveland's Carolina League affiliate.
 His team took first place during the first half of the season with a 37–32 record and second place during the second half with a 42–26 record.
 After the season, he was named the Carolina League Manager of the Year.

 The Indians promoted Wedge to manager of the Double-A Akron Aeros in 2000.
 The Aeros finished the season 75–68, just missing the Eastern League post-season after losing a one-game playoff with Harrisburg.
 In 2001, he continued his ascent through the Indians' managerial ranks, leading their Triple-A affiliate, Buffalo Bisons, to a 91–51 first-place finish in the International League's North Division and a berth in the postseason, where they lost to Scranton/Wilkes-Barre Red Barons in the semi-finals.
 Wedge again earned post-season honors when he was named the International League Manager of the Year and Baseball America's Triple-A Manager of the Year.
 He returned at the helm of the Bisons in 2002 and again led them to the post-season, finishing 87–57 and second in the North Division.
 This time, they defeated Scranton in the semi-finals but were swept by the Durham Bulls in the finals.
 Wedge was honored with his third post-season award when The Sporting News named him Minor League Manager of the Year.